 “This experiential learning stays with students for a long time,” said Bill McWhorter, former ArtsBank Program Director.
 By taking children out of the classroom, they learn the earth sciences from all their senses; hearing, touching, smelling, and seeing the living mountain ecosystem.
 “This is an innovative learning strategy, combining art and science to engage the kids in exploration of new ideas, observation, reflection, and understanding that art is an exchange of ideas,” McWhorter said.

 In education, for some time we have focused on encouraging students in STEM subjects, i.e. Science, Technology, Engineering and Mathematics.
 When we add art to the curriculum, we get STEAM, and steam works!
 Ultimately, science involves learning from observation, creating new possibilities (theories), and solving the problems to come up with solutions.
 The practice of art hones our observation skills, creates new possibilities, and forces us to solve problems of design.
 It is a natural combination.

-ArtsBank would like to thank its partners in this program, including The Mountain Institute, Field Instructors Andy Notopoulos, Sophie Roblin, Dr. Jim Van Gundy, Geologist Bill Messer, teachers Hilary and Scott Ramsey and Mary Waters.
+ArtsBank would like to thank its partners in this program, including The Mountain Institute, Field Instructors Andy Notopoulos, Sophie Roblin, Dr. Jim Van Gundy, teachers Hilary and Scott Ramsey, Lee Epperson and Mary Waters.
 ArtsBank, Inc. is a non-profit corporation whose mission is to provide arts experiences that cultivate artistic literacy as enrichment to the core curriculum in public schools.
-Local businesses, patrons and artists provide matching funds in collaboration with the Randolph County Board of Education, with financial assistance from the West Virginia Division of Culture and History and the National Endowment for the Arts, with approval from the West Virginia Commission on the Arts.
+Local businesses, patrons and artists provide matching funds in collaboration with the Randolph County Board of Education, with financial assistance from the West Virginia Division of Culture and History, and the Clay Center Foundation in Charleston, West Virginia.